 My wife didn’t care much for the mashed potatoes as she thought they were a little salty, but I didn’t notice any problems with that.

-The potatoes have an appropriate amount of salt but a very strong butter taste.
+The potatoes have an appropriate amount of salt and a robust butter taste.

 If anything, the butter flavor was a little overwhelming.
 Not a deal breaker, but something that is noticeable.

 Altogether, the mashed potatoes from Costco are solid.
 They aren’t as good as homemade mashed potatoes, but they are easily a step above instant potatoes.

 The mashed potatoes are enjoyable and a great addition to most meals.